Annalaura di Luggo: Napoli Eden

-Napoli Eden is a set of four site-specific monumental installations open to the public held across four squares (Piazza Municipio, Galleria Umberto I, Largo Baracche, Largo Santa Caterina), in the city of Naples, Italy.
-This project inspired the creation of the feature docu-film “Napoli Eden”, based on a concept by Annalaura di Luggo directed by Bruno Colella with music by Eugenio Bennato, cinematography by Blasco Giurato, creative consultancy by Stanley Isaacs and marketing consultancy by Greg Ferris.
-It was inspired by the true story of the artist when she decided to install her artworks and to involve some troubled youngs from the Spanish Quarters of Naples in the construction of Pyramid, a metallic tree of 10 meters, made by aluminum scraps to stimulate new life prospects and "a journey towards the light".
+Napoli Eden is a set of four site-specific monumental installations open to the public held across four squares (Triumphus - Piazza Municipio, Pyramid Galleria Umberto I, Geminus Largo Baracche, Harmonia Largo Santa Caterina), in the city of Naples, Italy.
+This project inspired the creation of the feature docu-film “Napoli Eden”, based on a concept by di Luggo, directed by Bruno Colella with music by Eugenio Bennato, cinematography by Blasco Giurato, creative consultancy by Stanley Isaacs.
+It was inspired by the true story of the artist when she decided to install her artworks and to involve some troubled young people from the Spanish Quarters of Naples in the construction of Pyramid, a metallic tree of 10 meters, made by aluminum scraps to stimulate new life prospects and "a journey towards the light."

 Napoli Eden premiered in Rome at the Arena Adriano studios and was qualified as “Film d’essai”.
 The film won various awards at international festivals, including: Impact DOCS Awards California; Hollywood Gold Awards 2020; L’Age d’Or International Arthouse Film Festival 2020; Venice Film Awards 2020 and a special mention of the critical jury at Social World Film Festival 2020.

-Napoli Eden has passed the admission selection to the 93rd Academy Awards and qualified for consideration for documentary feature.
+Napoli Eden passed the admission selection to the 93rd Academy Awards and qualified for consideration for documentary feature.

-Never Give up

-In 2015 For several days, the artist worked with ten inmates at the Nisida Juvenile Detention Center, involving them in a series of performative acts designed to convey, through art, new perspectives on freedom.
-From these performances, the exhibition and the permanent multimedia installation within the Nisida facility took shape.